cmstead/jsLearnerForms/docs/SECOND-FORM.md

 #### It is refactored to use typeof comparison to "string"

-We will now modify the `greet` function to remove the `greeting === undefined` comparison and instead use the [typeof](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof) operator to prove whether or not what was passed in was a string.
+You will now modify the `greet` function to remove the `greeting === undefined` comparison and instead use the [typeof](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof) operator to prove whether or not what was passed in was a string.

 <details><summary>Hints</summary>